Lupin the Third: Original video animations

-Several original video animations (OVAs) based on Lupin III have been produced.
-The Fuma Conspiracy was shown in theaters in Japan on December 26, 1987, before being released to video on April 5, 1988.
-Because of budget problems, TMS decided not to employ the regular voice cast from the television series and theatrical movies; instead, they hired a different cast to save money.
-The second OVA, Return of Pycal, was released on April 3, 2002, as part of the 30th anniversary of the first television series and features the return of one of the original villains of the series, the magician Pycal.
-A third OVA, Green vs. Red, was released on April 2, 2008, as part of the 40th anniversary of the manga.
+Several original video animations (OVAs) of Lupin III have been produced.
+Return of Pycal was released on April 3, 2002, as part of the 30th anniversary of the first television series and features the return of one of the original villains of the series, the magician Pycal.
+Green vs. Red was released on April 2, 2008, as part of the 40th anniversary of the manga series.

-The Lupin III Master File box set released in 2012 included a new short animation titled Lupin Family Lineup (ルパン一家勢揃い, Rupan Ikka Seizoroi) where the veteran cast of Kanichi Kurita as Lupin, Kiyoshi Kobayashi as Jigen, Makio Inoue as Goemon, Eiko Masuyama as Fujiko, and Goro Naya as Zenigata reunited for the last time, after the later three were replaced for the previous year's TV special.
+The Lupin III Master File box set released in 2012 included a new short animation titled Lupin Family Lineup (ルパン一家勢揃い, Rupan Ikka Seizoroi) where the veteran cast of Kanichi Kurita as Lupin, Kiyoshi Kobayashi as Jigen, Makio Inoue as Goemon, Eiko Masuyama as Fujiko, and Goro Naya as Zenigata reunited for the last time, after the latter three were replaced for the previous year's TV special.
 A parody flash anime titled Lupin Shanshei (ルパンしゃんしぇい, Rupan Shanshei) was produced by animator Frogman and his studio DLE Inc. in collaboration with TMS.
 The ten shorts were released on Blu-ray Disc and DVD on December 19, 2012.

 A memorial episode titled Is Lupin Still Burning? (ルパンは今も燃えているか？, Lupin wa Ima mo Moeteiruka?) was created to celebrate the 50th anniversary of the manga.
 It was directed by Jun Kawagoe, with Monkey Punch as general director and character designs by Hisao Horikoshi and Satoshi Hirayama.
-Its title is a reference to the debut episode of the first anime and as such this episode follows its story, but also features other enemies such as Kyosuke Mamo, Sandayu Momochi, Pycal, and Stoneman.
-It was included in the first DVD/Blu-ray set of the Part V anime on July 25, 2018.
+Its title is a reference to the debut episode of the first anime and as such this episode follows its story, but also features other adversaries such as Kyosuke Mamo, Sandayu Momochi, Pycal, and Stoneman.
+It was included in the first DVD/Blu-ray set of the Part V anime, released on July 25, 2018.
 An English dub of the episode aired on Toonami on December 14, 2019.